Chitresh8/Facebook-clone-Project/README.md

-Need to implement news feed UI
+Need to improve the UI